thomluther/anker-solix-api/README.md

       CONSOLE.info(data.decode())
 ```

-The most convenient way to monitor and decode your device MQTT data however is the [mqtt_monitor.py](#mqtt_monitorpy) tool.
+The most convenient way to monitor and decode MQTT messages or commands of your device is the [mqtt_monitor.py](#mqtt_monitorpy) tool.
+It allows to also to dump all the monitor output to a file for later review and interpretation in case the live view is too fast, especially with the real time trigger active.
+In order to decode MQTT commands, you need to execute them in the App while the mqtt_monitor is active.
+Then you can easily find the command messages and how the settings/values are encoded into bytes.
+For each command the valid and supported options, ranges or value steps must be documented in the mapping description before the controls for a particular device can be implemented into the library.

 # AnkerSolixApi Tools